Chief Robin McNeil, M.O.M.

 On April 30, 2019, Halifax Regional Council appointed Halifax Regional Police Deputy Chief Robin McNeil as the Interim Chief of Police until the official start of HRP’s new Incoming Chief Dan Kinsella on July 1.

-He began police training in 1988, and his experience includes progressive roles in patrol, investigations, training and administration.
-Prior his promotion to Deputy Chief, he served as the officer-in-charge of the Patrol Division.
-Internationally, Deputy McNeil first served in Hannover, Germany in 2000 as part of EXPO 2000.
+Chief McNeil began police training in 1988, and his experience includes progressive roles in patrol, investigations, training and administration.
+Prior to his promotion to Deputy Chief in May 2017, he served as the officer-in-charge of the Patrol Division.
+Internationally, Chief McNeil first served in Hannover, Germany in 2000 as part of EXPO 2000.
 In 2012, he was seconded to the RCMP and the Government of Canada to work in Afghanistan and then again in 2015 for a short-term assignment in Ukraine.

 Superintendent Jim Perrin

 Superintendent Perrin is the officer-in-charge of the Integrated Criminal Investigation Division, which encompasses all investigative units – general investigations, homicide and cold case, sexual assault, drugs, guns and gangs, missing persons – as well as various support units, including forensic identification, digital forensics, criminal intelligence and crime analysis.